One of the goals of Believers in Yahushua Messiah [Jesus Christ] is to show Biblical love to others.

-But showing love to others can be difficult at times.
+But showing Biblical love to others can be difficult at times.

-So let’s look at Biblical love, which is like a precious jewel — because love many facets.
-And one of these facets is patience.
+Love is like a jewel because it has many facets.
+One of these facets is patience.

-In 1Corithians 13 [The “Love Chapter” of the Bible] we are told:
+In 1Corinthians 13 [The “Love Chapter” of the Bible] we are told:

 “Love is patient and kind; love does not envy or boast; love is not arrogant” (1Corithians 13:4).